23 - The complete key catalog

 Value commitment

-with the net value of the Action (positive if the old note was larger than the new one).
-The bundle balance equation aggregates these.
+where is the net value of the Action (positive when the old note was larger than the new one).
+The bundle balance equation aggregates these commitments.

 Nullifier